 Spitzer Space Telescope

 The Spitzer Space Telescope is a space-borne, cryogenically-cooled infrared observatory.
-It can study objects ranging from our Solar System to the distant reaches of the universe.
+It can study objects ranging from our Solar System to the far reaches of the universe.

 It is the only space observatory of the Great Observatories Program to not be launched by the Space Shuttle.
 It was launched by a Delta rocket.